RAC Outgoing QSL Bureau

 RAC offers QSL card processing to RAC Affiliated clubs.
-You can find more on club affiliation on the RAC web page as well as current
+You can find more on club affiliation on the RAC web page

 The overall strategy of the QSL bureau is to send QSL cards as frequently as possible, while keeping operating costs as low as possible.
 The strategy we use is based on minimizing postal expenses through careful packaging.

 QSL cards are always sent via surface mail to the foreign QSL bureaus.
 We package QSL cards in 'small packets' in the following weights: 250 gr, 500 gr, 1 kg, and 2 kg.
 We always package as closely as possible to those values, to maintain the desired frequency of QSL cards mailings.
 However, there are extremes: There are bureaus to which we send QSL cards every two weeks, and others to which we send once in several months when we have accumulated the minimum number of cards for mailing.